bbc/peaks.js/README.md

 instance.points.add({ time: 3.5 });
 ```

 Alternatively, provide an array of point objects to add several at once.
+Note that it's much more efficient to do this than add a single point at a time.

 ```js
 instance.points.add([